Skip to content

 Manual DM Approach

-The most effective DM strategy is genuine, personalized conversation that naturally leads to purchase opportunities.
-This means:
+The most effective DM strategy is genuine, personalized conversation that naturally leads to purchase opportunities:

-- Remembering details about returning subscribers (their interests, past purchases, preferred content types)
+• Remember details about returning subscribers: their interests, past purchases, preferred content types

-- Tracking your best-performing message formats and replicating what works
+• Track your best-performing message formats and replicate what works

 Automation Boundaries

-- Mass messages work for announcements and PPV, but personalized follow-ups should feel personal
+• Mass messages work for announcements and PPV, but personalized follow-ups must feel personal

 ManyChat for Instagram

 ManyChat allows automated DM flows on Instagram triggered by keywords in comments or story replies.
-For example, a subscriber comments “link” on your Instagram post, and ManyChat automatically sends them a DM with your OnlyFans link.
-This automates the top of your funnel without requiring constant manual DM responses.
+A subscriber comments “link” on your Instagram post, and ManyChat automatically sends them a DM with your OnlyFans link — handling the top of your funnel without requiring constant manual responses.

 Effective ManyChat flows:

-- Multi-step flow: asks what they’re interested in, then sends relevant links (free page, paid page, or specific content previews)
+• Multi-step flow: asks what they’re interested in, then sends relevant links

-The key is that ManyChat handles the initial contact, and you follow up personally with anyone who shows real interest.
+ManyChat handles the initial contact; you follow up personally with anyone who shows real interest.

 Pricing Psychology at the Conversion Point